Photo Memoir as Study in Ecology

 “Paul Nylander was just the pleasant partner I needed to bring my book to its best fruition.
-He listened patiently and saw my vision.
-He took over with his considerable expertise and attention to detail, yet always respected my wishes as the author.”
+He listened patiently and saw my vision.”

 Holly Jorgensen, Author

-You can imagine that, thinking about her book that long, Holly had some definite ideas about things she wanted to see in the completed project.
-Her energy and ideas were wonderful; but I’m thankful that she also gave me room to play around—such as the typography with the chapter titles which utilized the Sherlock typeface (later rereleased as Baker Street) by Kimmy Kirkwood of Seattle based Kimmy Design.
+You can imagine that, having thought about her book for so long, Holly had some definite ideas about what she wanted to see in the completed project.
+Her energy and ideas were terrific, but I’m thankful that she also gave me room to play around—such as with the typography in the chapter titles, which utilized the Sherlock typeface (later rereleased as Baker Street) by Kimmy Kirkwood of Seattle-based Kimmy Design.
 Body text in Warnock Pro by Adobe’s Robert Slimbach.

 And speaking of the cover, we see Sherlock for the first time in the subtitle, but the title is set in a variation of the Graceful Script by Indonesian design studio Artimasa.

 Holly’s name on the cover was a particular challenge.
-Neither Graceful or Sherlock seemed appropriate, but I didn’t want to add a third font on the cover, and visually overload things.
-So I created a hybrid of her actual signature and the Graceful font—taller, with her distinctive “J” and mismatched double-l, and swashed-g.
+Neither Graceful nor Sherlock seemed appropriate, but I didn’t want to add a third font on the cover, and visually overload things.
+So, I created a hybrid of her actual signature and the Graceful font—taller, with her distinctive “J” and mismatched double-L, and swashed G.

-The photo is of course one of Holly’s, looking off the dock at her home on a particularly colorful day, and wraps around to the back cover.
-Getting the colors just right—not too bright, but not too pastel—took several tries, and I’m grateful to the prepress folks at Bookmobile for getting it right.
+The cover photo is, of course, one of Holly’s, looking off the dock at her home on a particularly colorful day, and wraps around to the back cover.
+Getting the colors just right—not too bright, but not too pastel—took several tries, and I’m grateful to the prepress folks at Bookmobile for working with us to get it right.

 Launch Party